Hruodland/sap_ase16_systemd/README.md

 1. Designed to be a single unit of one dataserver and one backupserver and one repserver.
 1. Servers start asynchronously (this is default behaviour of the  startserver script).
-1. Systemd status sybase.service uses showserver.
 1. Backupserver is logically named SYB_BACKUP (otherwise change the code a bit).
 1. Shutdown assumes al connections are gone (nowait not used).
 1. Uses the User directive in the Unit file so no su or sudo needed in the script.
 1. Replication server start assumes there is a rep agent running on the RSSD database.
-1. *Developed on Centos7/ SAS ASE  16 (Express edition) for setting up a test  VM*.
+1. Developed on Centos7/ SAS ASE  16 (Express edition) for setting up a test VM.

 ### Installation: